eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

       <td>RESOURCE_EXHAUSTED</td>
       <td>Yes</td>
       <td>no_resource, busy</td>
-      <td>Possibly if e.g. malloc fails or similar errors.</td>
+      <td>Possibly if e.g., malloc fails or similar errors.</td>
     </tr>
     <tr>
       <td>FAILED_PRECONDITION</td>
       <td>Yes</td>
       <td>incorrect_state</td>
-      <td>Could be returned if e.g. operation is rejected due to safety reasons.
-(E.g. vehicle moving)</td>
+      <td>Could be returned if e.g., operation is rejected due to safety reasons.
+(E.g., vehicle moving)</td>
     </tr>
     <tr>
       <td>ABORTED</td>
       <td>Yes</td>
       <td>lost_arbitration</td>
-      <td>Could e.g. be returned if service does not support concurrent requests, and there either already is a related operation ongoing or the operation is aborted due to a newer request received.
-Could also be used if operation is aborted on user/driver request, e.g. physical button in vehicle pressed.</td>
+      <td>Could e.g., be returned if service does not support concurrent requests, and there is already either a related operation ongoing or the operation is aborted due to a newer request received.
+Could also be used if an operation is aborted on user/driver request, e.g., physical button in vehicle pressed.</td>
     </tr>
     <tr>
       <td>OUT_OF_RANGE</td>
       <td>No</td>
       <td>invalid_argument</td>
-      <td>E.g. Arguments out of range</td>
+      <td>E.g., Arguments out of range</td>
     </tr>
     <tr>
       <td>UNIMPLEMENTED</td>
       <td>No</td>
       <td>not_supported</td>
-      <td>To be used if certain use-cases of the service is not implemented, e.g. if recline cannot be adjusted</td>
+      <td>To be used if certain use-cases of the service are not implemented, e.g., if recline cannot be adjusted</td>
     </tr>
     <tr>
       <td>INTERNAL</td>